Ayehavgunne/pyriodic/README.md

   - [ ] Be able to see the scheduled jobs
   - [ ] Control jobs; pause, remove, reschedule
 - [ ] Expand the abilities of the custom datetime string parser in case dateutil cannot be used
+- [x] Add stop and start methods to scheduler
+- [x] Add some kind of logging for executed tasks